sqlc-dev/sqlc/docs/howto/overrides.md

 In many cases it's useful to tell `sqlc` explicitly what Go type you want it to use for a query input or output.
-For instance, a PostgreSQL UUID type will map to `github.com/google/uuid` by default, but you may want `sqlc` to use `github.com/gofrs/uuid` instead.
+For instance, a PostgreSQL UUID type will map to `UUID` from `github.com/jackc/pgx/pgtype` by default when you use `pgx/v5`, but you may want `sqlc` to use `UUID` from `github.com/google/uuid` instead.

-If you'd like `sqlc` to use a different Go type, specify the package and type in the `overrides` list.
+If you'd like `sqlc` to use a different Go type, specify the package import path and type in the `overrides` list.

 ```yaml
 version: "2"